Schwab Intelligent Portfolios

 Schwab will invest in different asset classes based on your financial goals and risk tolerance and suggest revisiting your investor profile questionnaire to stay on track.
-Schwab also recommends looking at your Goal Tracker, because it can provide you with a more accurate view of how your investments are doing.
+Schwab also recommends looking at your Goal Tracker because it can provide you with a more accurate view of how your investments are doing.

-Flexibility is a key trait, even though this isn’t necessarily something that you might look for in a Robo Advisor.
+Flexibility is a key trait, even though this isn’t necessarily something you might look for in a Robo Advisor.
 The good news is that while Schwab Intelligent Portfolios is a fully automated service, it does offer an added dose of flexibility.

 You only need to sign up and answer 12 questions regarding your potential investment.
 You are then presented with a proposal on how your portfolio should be allocated.
 But the service offers you the chance to adjust the specific allocations before accepting the proposal.
 From that point on, portfolio management is strictly automated.
-Should any problems arise, the company offers human professional advice which you can call 24/7.
+Should any problems arise, the company offers professional human advice, which you can call 24/7.

 Ease of Use

 Sign-up is a breeze, and the questionnaire is simple yet comprehensive.
 After creating a fully customized portfolio, the Robo Advisor will take care of the rest, including daily rebalancing and other management services.
-It does all of this without requiring any sort of manual input.
+It does all of this without requiring any manual input.

 Account and Investment Types and Services

 We uncovered some fascinating insights regarding accounts and investment types.
 The service offers both traditional taxable accounts and IRAs for retired individuals.
 It excels in the vast selection of investments to choose from, which helps build your portfolio.